Acxiom's (ACXM) CEO Scott Howe on Q3 2017 Results - Earnings Call Transcript

 Brett Huff - Stephens Inc

-Kip Paulson - Canton Fitzgerald
+Kip Paulson - Cantor Fitzgerald

 Dan Salmon - BMO Capital Markets